-Tobacco display ban comes into force in EnglandApril 6th, 2012 in Health /
+Tobacco display ban comes into force in EnglandApril 6, 2012 in Medicine & Health / Health

 A ban on tobacco displays in large shops and supermarkets came into force in England on Friday, meaning such stores must hide cigarettes from public view.

 Under the new rules, all tobacco products must be kept out of sight except when staff are serving customers or restocking.

 The display ban applies to shops covering more than 280 square metres (3,014 square feet).
 Those in breach of the law could face a fine up to £5,000 ($7,930, 6,070 euros) or even imprisonment.

 Smaller stores are exempt from the ban until 2015.

 "We cannot ignore the fact that young people are recruited into smoking by colourful, eye-catching, cigarette displays," health minister Anne Milton said.

 "Most adult smokers started smoking as teenagers and we need to stop this trend.

 "Banning displays of cigarettes and tobacco will help young people resist the pressure to start smoking and help the thousands of adults in England who are currently trying to quit."